 They are caught in the perfect storm.
 At the same time that the baby boomers are experiencing the highest divorce rate in the country, their children – the 20 and 30 year olds with no job who have been knick-named “the boomerang generation” – are returning home to live with “mom and dad” in record … Read more about What Happens to the Boomerang Generation When Their Parents Divorce?

 I’ve seen it happen a number of times now.
 Clients with adult children come into my office seeking representation in a divorce.
-Maybe the divorce was their idea; maybe it wasn’t.
-No matter the circumstances that led them into divorce, most of them believe the biggest myth about the effect of … Read more about The Biggest Myth About the Effect of Divorce on Adult Children
+No matter the circumstances that led them into divorce, most of them believe the biggest myth about the effect of divorce on adult children: they assume that since their … Read more about The Biggest Myth About the Effect of Divorce on Adult Children

 Tom Cruise's recent admission that his ex–wife Katie Holmes filed for divorce to protect their daughter Suri from Scientology highlights what can happen when divorce and religion mix and go awry.
 While religion may not be a motivating factor in most people's divorce, it can be an important part of a … Read more about Divorce and Religion: How Do Parents of Different Religions Deal if They Divorce?

 Many divorce judgments contain what is known as a "morality clause."
 While there are many variations of that clause, a morality clause is essentially a provision in a divorce decree, or court order, that says that neither parent can have a romantic partner spend the night while the children are … Read more about Be Careful of What You Agree to: Understanding the Morality Clause in Your Divorce